cariperi/warehaus/README.md

 This app was built for the Shopify Summer 2022 Backend Developer Internship Challenge submission.

+The app is live on Heroku here: [Warehaus](https://pacific-temple-47932.herokuapp.com/)

+To run the application locally, continue to follow the README below.

 ## Prerequisites

 You can use [rbenv](https://github.com/rbenv/rbenv) to manage the app's Ruby environment.